Month / March 2021

 The study also shows that refugees continue to experience more psychological problems, such as depression and anxiety, than non-migrants.

 The reason is suspected to lie in a lack of social participation, since those who have a job are less lonely.
-Even having better German language skills or a higher household income
+Even having better German language skills or a higher household income alleviates feelings of loneliness in refugees.

 Based on these findings, the research team has called for better language-learning programs and improved access to the labor market for refugees.